 There are multiple arguments going on at the same time concerning the fuel, and fueling system, that will be prevalent in the future.

 One dimension is "Gasoline or DC Fast Charge for long range", that we just discussed.
-All plug-in hybrid cars, like the Chevy Volt, the Ford Energi models, and others, say that we should rely on gasoline for long-distance travel.
-The battery electric cars with no fast charging capability say we should drive electric on short range trips, and drive a different car on long range trips.
-The battery electric cars with fast charging capability give us the option to drive electric on any trip, the only limit being the fast charging infrastructure.
+All plug-in hybrid cars, like the Chevy Volt, the Ford Energi models, and others, embody the idea of a reliance on gasoline for long-distance travel.
+The battery electric cars with no fast charging capability embody the idea of driving electric on short range trips, and to drive a different car (gasoline powered presumably) on long range trips.
+The battery electric cars with fast charging capability embodies the the option to drive electric on any trip, the only limit being the fast charging infrastructure.

 Another dimension is the hydrogen fuel cell cars.
 Theoretically this will offer range and refueling time similar to gasoline cars.
 However, fuel cell vehicles are way way way behind electric cars in development and deployment.
 Hydrogen stations are unreliable and incredibly expensive to deploy.
 Fuel cell car production is still in miniscule numbers, and carry a large price premium.
 Because of the previous points, hydrogen stations are few and far between, and these vehicles cannot be recharged from anything but a hydrogen station.
 It may be that by the time fuel cell vehicles are ready electric cars will be so heavily entrenched that people will yawn and say "so what".